marcoboucas/shortprint/README.md

-# DebugPrint, the module to help you understand your data
+# ShortPrint, the module to help you understand your data in an instant